ahakimsheik7/100-nights-sfmc/README.md

 ---

-## 📅 Latest Project: Eat Healthy Email
+## 📅 Latest Project: Maryam’s Special Fruit Email

 ### **Project Overview**
-The **Eat Healthy Email** is a professional and responsive email designed to inspire healthy eating habits while honoring faith.
-It highlights the importance of gratitude and wellness through engaging content and a clean, visually appealing design.
+The **Maryam’s Special Fruit Email** is a beautifully crafted and responsive email designed to inspire reflection and gratitude.
+It highlights the story of Prophet Zakariya and Maryam, emphasizing faith, blessings, and the power of sincere du’a.
+The email combines engaging content with a clean, professional design optimized for all major email clients.

 ### **Steps Taken**
 1. **Designing in Canva**:
    - Created visually appealing banners and assets to complement the email content.
-   - Focused on simplicity and emotional resonance to align with the theme of healthy living.
+   - Focused on simplicity and emotional resonance to align with the theme of faith and blessings.

 2. **Editing Styles and Coding**:
    - Used **HTML** and **CSS** to structure and style the email.
+   - Incorporated table-based layouts for cross-client compatibility (Outlook, Gmail, Yahoo, Apple Mail).
-   - Incorporated responsive design principles to ensure compatibility across devices.
+   - Optimized the design for responsiveness across desktop and mobile devices.

 3. **Testing in Litmus**:
-   - Tested the email across multiple devices and email clients (e.g., Gmail, Outlook, Yahoo) to ensure compatibility.
+   - Tested the email across multiple devices and email clients to ensure consistent rendering.
-   - Made adjustments for better rendering and accessibility.
+   - Made adjustments for better accessibility and readability.

-4. **Polishing for Readability**:
+4. **Polishing for Single-Page Layout**:
-   - Reduced font sizes and optimized spacing to fit all content within one page.
+   - Reduced font sizes and optimized spacing to fit all content within a single page.
-   - Ensured high contrast and clear typography for better accessibility.
+   - Ensured high contrast and clear typography for better user experience.

 5. **Effort and Time**:
-   - Spent approximately **5 hours** designing, coding, testing, and refining the email to achieve a polished and professional result.
+   - Spent approximately **6 hours** designing, coding, testing, and refining the email to achieve a polished and professional result.

 ### **Key Highlights**
-- **Centered Logo**: Ensured the logo is prominently displayed and centered for better branding.
+- **Faith-Inspired Content**: Crafted emotionally resonant text to inspire reflection and gratitude.
 - **Responsive Layout**: Optimized the email for both desktop and mobile devices.
+- **Cross-Client Compatibility**: Ensured consistent rendering across Gmail, Outlook, Yahoo, and Apple Mail.
-- **Call-to-Action**: Added a clear and engaging button to encourage user interaction.
+- **Call-to-Action**: Added a clear and engaging footer to encourage sharing the story of faith and wonder.
 - **Professional Aesthetic**: Used modern design principles to create a visually appealing and user-friendly experience.

 ---

 ## 🛠️ What We Worked On Tonight

-Tonight, we focused on refining and enhancing the **Eat Healthy Email** to ensure it is professional, visually appealing, and emotionally engaging.
+Tonight, we focused on refining and enhancing the **Maryam’s Special Fruit Email** to ensure it is professional, visually appealing, and emotionally engaging.
 Here's a summary of the key updates:

 1. **Logo Alignment**:
    - Centered the logo in the header for a clean and balanced design.

 2. **Compact Layout**:
-   - Reduced font sizes and button dimensions to fit all content within one page.
+   - Reduced font sizes and banner dimensions to fit all content within a single page.

 3. **Content Optimization**:
+   - Highlighted the connection between faith, blessings, and sincere du’a.
-   - Crafted engaging text to inspire healthy eating and gratitude.
+   - Crafted engaging text to inspire reflection and gratitude.
-   - Highlighted the connection between wellness and faith.

 These updates ensure that the email is polished, professional, and ready for deployment.